 Living in the Spirit alone does not guarantee a victorious Christian living.
 It takes walking in the Spirit or walking by the Spirit to appropriate, experience and enjoy all the benefits of the finished work of Jesus.

-Although it is an undisputable truth that everyone in Christ is a potential overcomer, victor or winner in life; nevertheless, a believer in Christ may live a life of perpetual defeat and even die without realizing his potentials and experiencing the benefits of his new status or position in Christ if he chooses not to walk in the Spirit or walk by the Spirit.
+Although it is an undisputable truth that everyone in Christ is an overcomer, victor or winner in life; nevertheless, a believer in Christ may live a life of perpetual defeat and even die without experiencing and enjoying the benefits of his new status or position in Christ if he chooses not to walk in the Spirit or walk by the Spirit.

 Beloved, even though as a born-again believer you are now naturally or effortlessly living in the Spirit and not in the flesh anymore, yet you must see to it that you are no longer walking according to the dictates of the flesh, but according to the dictates of the Spirit.

-If you choose to walk after or according to the flesh, though a new creation in Christ, yet your experiences in life will be the same as those of the unbelievers or unregenerate people who are living and walking in the flesh.
+If you choose to walk after or according to the flesh, though a new creation, yet your experiences in life will be the same as those of the unbelievers or unregenerate people who are living and walking in the flesh.

-Paul sternly warns us against living after or according to the flesh.
+Paul sternly warns us against living after the flesh or according to the flesh.